lutzer/portfolio/site/projects/polylogue2/index.md

 {% image, "pl2-6.jpeg", "Visitors interacting with the installation", null, "image" %}
 {% image, "pl2-7.jpeg", "Visitors interacting with the installation", null, "image" %}
 {% image, "pl2-8.jpeg", "Visitors interacting with the installation", null, "image" %}
-{% image, "pl2-9.jpeg", "Visitors interacting with the installation", null, "image" %}
 </div>

 *Made in collaboration with Andreas Unteidig, Fabrizio Lamoncha, Blanca Cobreros-Dominguez at the Design Research Lab Berlin.*